Lamb, Vermont deny UMBC repeat, win America East title game

 UMBC: The Retrievers handed Vermont its only two regular-season losses in America East play, including a 74-63 win in Burlington on Jan.
 23. Lamb didn’t play in that game.

 Vermont: Recent struggles against UMBC aside, the Catamounts are comfortable atop the America East.
 They were the top seed in the conference tournament and reached their fourth straight title game and 13th overall.
+Vermont has seven titles, all since 2003.

 STAT PACK